-Keywords: Academic Performance, Senior Secondary School, Biology Students, Chatbot AI, Expository Method and Gender of students (Kooli, 2023).
+Keywords: Academic Performance, Senior Secondary School, Biology Students, Chatbot AI, Expository Method and Gender advancements is the use of Chatbot AI in enhancing the learning experience and academic outcome of students (Kooli, 2023).
 According to Kooli (2023), The integration of Artificial Intelligence (AI) and Chatbots into education and research completely revolutionized the educational sector specifically as from the end of 2022.
 John McCarthy in 1956 first coined the term "Artificial Intelligence" (AI) for an intelligent machine system at the Dartmouth Conference (Xu, Liu, Cao, and Huang, et al. 2023) and today it is a worldwide name.
 ELIZA, developed by Joseph Weizenbaum at Massachusetts Institute of Technology (MIT) in 1966, was the world's first Chatbot.
 Today, Chatbots are used across a wide range of platforms and applications, such as websites, mobile apps and social media platforms.